rkilchmn/frontac24/README.md

 FA does not distinguish between a supplier payment and a bank payment.
 Both can be allocated to an invoice.
-The database updates are the same, given that the bank payment is made to invoiced accounts payable G/L account.
+The database updates are the same, given that the bank payment is made to the supplier Accounts Payable G/L account.

-But it is a likely error to allocate a bank payment to an invoice with differing G/L accounts.
+But it is a likely error to allocate a bank payment or deposit to an invoiced supplier with a G/L account other than Accounts Payable.
+The supplier will appear to be paid in full, but Accounts Payable will not reconcile and the G/L account that was used will not be correct.
 FA also does not currently allow a supplier payment to be edited.

 BF offers a simplified supplier aging feature that changes how supplier accounts are aged.
 This feature is enabled with the config.php option "simplified_supplier_again=true".
 Simplified aging is based only on Supplier Invoices, Payments and Credits.
 Only supplier payments and credits can be allocated to supplier invoices.
 Bank Payments/Deposits/General Journal Entries are not allowed and not calculated in any balances.

+If a need arises to increase the balance due of a suppliers account, it cannot be done directly with a general journal entry or bank payment.
+Instead, a supplier invoice or supplier payment would be necessary.

-If a need arises to adjust a suppliers account, it cannot be done directly with a general journal entry.
-Instead, a dummy invoice or credit would have to be generated.
+If a need arises to decrease the balance due of a suppliers account, it cannot be done directly with a general journal entry or a bank deposit.
+Instead, a supplier credit (merchandise return) or refund would have to be generated.
+A refund can only be issued through the customer payment page if the account has been overpaid.
+This creates a negative supplier payment against Accounts Payable that can be allocated to the supplier invoice.

 Note that an argument could be made to simplify customer aging as well.
-But there seems to be less confusion among data entry staff because checks almost always come from invoiced customers and are always entered as customer payments instead of bank deposits.
+But there seems to be less confusion among data entry staff if customers are always invoiced and payments and are always entered as customer payments instead of bank deposits.

 ## FEATURE: retain reconciled status when editing customer payments